Bizboard/arva-seed/README.md

 # Arva Seed
-Seed project for cross platform apps based on Arva
+A seed project for cross platform apps based on Arva.

 ## Installation
 Instructions can be found <a href="http://arva.readme.io/docs/installation">here</a>.

+## License
+NPOSL-3.0